nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 For example we can see that one of the sub-components **Experience in data management and automation** is more related to the **Data Science** and **Machine Learning Engineer** axis, in comparison to the **Accountant** axis, despite this being a job posting very related to an **Accountant** role.
 But the composite embedding takes into account all the sub components, including some very related to the **Accountant** role, such as **Bachelors Degree in Accounting or Business related field**.
 Try hovering on the points above to see how this is represented in the diagram.

-An important point to note here, is that while we talk about the Composite Embedding Vector (CEV) as an average of the Sub Component Embeddings (SCE), we do not expect the cosine distance of the CEV to be the average of the cosine distance of the SCE's.
+An important point to note here, is that while we talk about the Composite Embedding Vector (CEV) as an average of the Sub Component Embeddings (SCE), we do not expect the cosine distance of the CEV to be the average of the cosine distance of the SCEs.
 This is because the CEV represents a new point in the high-dimensional embedding space that captures the aggregate semantic meaning of all sub-components.
 All the vectors here are represented in a vector space of 1536 dimensions, from the new OpenAI `'text-embedding-3-small'` model.

 ### Compositing Embedding Vectors

-As mentioned above, when we are compositing a new vector from SCE's, there are many different methods we can use.
-The simplest of which would be to take the average of all the SCE's as they are and treat them all equally.
+As mentioned above, when we are compositing a new vector from SCEs, there are many different methods we can use.
+The simplest of which would be to take the average of all the SCEs as they are and treat them all equally.

-Here's an example of the SCE's for the job posting we visualised above.
+Here's an example of the SCEs for the job posting we visualised above.

 ```python
 {